Share this Article

-For the Accounts Receivables Management Industry, allowing your customers to self pay is a great way to increase your revenue and obtain proper proof of authorizations from your consumers.
+For the accounts receivable management industry, allowing your customers to self-pay is a great way to increase your revenue and obtain proper proof of authorizations from your consumers.
 However, there are a few steps as a merchant that you should be aware of in order to protect your business and your customers from online credit card fraud and meet the standard authorization requirements in order to avoid chargeback risk.

-The free PDCflow Online Payment Center that is available to you as a PDCflow Subscriber can automate a majority of the online credit card fraud prevention tactics and the authorization requirements needed.
-Below is a best practices checklist to implement when setting up your PDCflow Online Payment Center to help ensure that the person who is making the online payment to your business is an authorized user of the card.
+The free PDCflow online payment center that is available to you as a PDCflow customer can automate a majority of the online credit card fraud prevention tactics and the authorization requirements needed.
+Below is a best practices checklist to implement when setting up your PDCflow online payment center to help ensure that the person who is making the online payment to your business is an authorized user of the card.

 Use AVS to Discourage Imposters

-Require address entry on your Web Payment Form.
+Require address entry on your web payment form.
 PDCflow has the ability to enable the address fields to be required for both online credit card payments and payments taken over the phone.
-A consumer coming to your Online Payment Center will not be allowed to move forward with their payment without entering address information.
+A consumer coming to your online payment portal will not be allowed to move forward with their payment without entering address information.

 PDCflow will still process the transaction regardless of the AVS result since there are other reasons an AVS result might fail for a valid transaction, such as, the AVS system could be experiencing problems and may be temporarily down, the card may not be found in the AVS system, or the consumer recently moved and card info hasn’t been updated in the AVS system yet.

 To qualify for the lower mid-qualified rate, an AVS check needs to be done, but a match is not required.